NethermindEth/starknet.go/docs/developers.md

 # A few words for developers

-This document points some things you might want to know when onboarding on Caigo.
+This document points some things you might want to know when onboarding on starknet.go.
 For now, we have listed a number of questions that we would like you know before you contribute:

 - What is the difference between `rpc` and `gateway`?